reynoldscem/terminal-pomodoro/readme.md

 # terminal-pomodoro

 Just a simple pomodoro timer for the terminal.
+Sound plays and terminal flashes when timer is finished.
+Hit return during the timer to pause it, and return again to unpause.
+Will redraw if terminal changes size (so feel free to make the font larger / smaller on the fly).

 Example: